Chart Color Schemes

 Population

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 using a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data were used.
-However, these state projections lack age category splits; thus, AreaSearch applied proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 using a base year of 2022.
-By 2041, Strathpine is projected to experience exceptional population growth, placing it within the top 10% of national statistical areas.
-The suburb's population is expected to increase by 5,568 persons over this period, reflecting an overall rise of approximately 52%.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections for each age cohort.
+Looking ahead, exceptional population growth placing Strathpine (SA2) in the top 10 percent of national statistical areas is predicted over the period from Nov 2025 to 2041.
+Based on aggregated SA2-level projections, the area is expected to increase by 5,569 persons, reflecting a total increase of 51.6% over the 17-year span.

 Frequently Asked Questions - Population